asophila/vohvelo/README.md

 ## Getting Started

 Just clone the project and run it in your local machine.
-The process to be run must be already installed in the remote machine.
+The process to be run must be already installed on the remote machine.

 ### Prerequisites